Borgholm Castle: Today

 The castle of today is the ruins of the 17th century baroque palace Charles X Gustav had constructed.
 It is State-owned and managed by the National Property Board of Sweden (Statens Fastighetsverk).
 It is open for visitors and houses a museum.

 The inner courtyard hosts concerts, theater performances, and other events.
 In the summer of 1989, Swedish pop group Roxette shot material for six music videos during a concert.
 One of them is "Listen to Your Heart" which became the group's second number one hit on the Billboard Hot 100 later that year.
+In July 2001, Bob Dylan played the courtyard.